GilianPonte/gilianponte.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 No research talk here—I would much rather hear about your favorite band.
-Here are a few vinyls I keep playing, in no particular order:

 - *Messy* / *The Art of Loving* – Olivia Dean
 - *A Deeper Understanding* – The War on Drugs